Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/bump-dependencies.rst

     @juggle/resize-observer    3.3.0   3.3.1   3.3.1  @tuleap/plugin-roadmap

-When we bump a dependency, we try to bump it everywhere in tuleap, for instance the `@juggle/resize-observer` is used in `roadmap` plugin but it is also used in `src` and `list-picker` the bump should concern the three `package.json`
+When we bump a dependency, we bump it everywhere in tuleap.
+For instance the `@juggle/resize-observer` is used in `roadmap` plugin but it is also used in `src` and `list-picker`.
+The bump should concern the three `package.json`

 How to do the bump
 ------------------